shiroe1036/laravel-auto-crud-api/README.md

 # Laravel Auto CRUD Package

-A highly flexible and customizable Laravel package that provides automatic CRUD operations with dynamic query building and automatic route generation.
+A highly flexible and customizable Laravel package that provides automatic CRUD operations with dynamic query building, automatic route generation, and comprehensive route management.
 Built with extensibility in mind, allowing developers to customize every aspect of the functionality through hooks and configuration.

 ## Features

 - 🚀 **Automatic Route Generation**: Generate CRUD routes automatically based on your models
+- � **Route Management**: Track, reset, and manage generated routes with metadata
+- 🛡️ **Conflict Prevention**: Prevent route conflicts with existing routes in your application
-- 🔍 **Dynamic Query Builder**: Advanced query building with filters, relationships, pagination, and more
+- �🔍 **Dynamic Query Builder**: Advanced query building with filters, relationships, pagination, and more
-- � **Highly Customizable**: Extensible through hooks and configuration
+- ⚙️ **Highly Customizable**: Extensible through hooks and configuration
 - 📝 **JSON Query Parameters**: Support for complex filtering via JSON query parameters
 - 🔄 **Relationship Handling**: Automatic handling of many-to-many relationships
 - 📄 **Pagination Support**: Built-in pagination with configurable limits